Welcome to our Information Superhub. This section attempts to list the most important resources available for Corona Renderer.

 If you did not find what you were looking for you can try our forum, which is a valuable source of information.
 It is an active community created by Corona artists themselves.

-We have also prepared an online helpdesk portal where you will hopefully be able to find answers to all common questions regarding Corona Renderer.
+We have also prepared online helpdesk portals for 3ds Max and for Cinema 4D where you will hopefully be able to find answers to all common questions regarding Corona Renderer.
 In addition to widespread FAQ section it also contains How?/What?/Where?/Does it? sections and detailed information for technical/power users.

 Our helpdesk portal is manned by a dedicated person that will be answering your questions raised via a ticketing system during business hours (Mo-Fri 10-18 GMT+1).
 Paying customers will be served first.